usnistgov/ARIAC_docs/docs/tutorials/tutorial_4.rst

     if __name__ == '__main__':
         main()

 The purpose of this tutorial is to log orders received by :python:`CompetitionInterface`.
 When an order is published by the :topic:`/ariac/orders`, the :python:`interface._orders_cb` runs.
 The order msg which was published is then appended to :python:`interface._orders`.
-Then, since in the node :python:`interface.parse_incoming_order` was set to :python:`True`, the orders recieved are logged.
+Then, since in the node :python:`interface.parse_incoming_order` was set to :python:`True`, the orders received are logged.
 This is done using :python:`interface._parce_order`, where the order is parsed and returned as a :python:`string`.